Priyasunil26/GCPWindowsDocumentation/Documentation.md

 - For detailed instructions to create snapshot of your VM, follow the link: [Restoring a Windows snapshot](https://cloud.google.com/compute/docs/disks/restore-snapshot)

 **Note:**
-  If you are not using a managed database server or an Azure blob container, creating a snapshot of your virtual machine is adequate.
-You can then proceed to step 4.
+  If you are not using a managed database server, creating a snapshot of your virtual machine is enough.

 ### 3.PostgreSQL Backup and Restore in GCP (Managed instance)
 - Navigate to your created database.
 In the left pane, select "Backup" and click the "Create Backup" button.